1945 shooting on Dam square, Amsterdam: Background

 The German forces in the Netherlands surrendered to the Allies on 5 May 1945.
 However, the western part of the country remained occupied by the Germans until Allied troops could arrive to disarm them.
 Local newspapers reported on 6 May that Canadian forces would reach Amsterdam the next day.

 On 7 May, thousands of people gathered on the Dam, the central square of the city, to celebrate the end of the war and welcome the Allied soldiers.
-Shortly after noon, a handful of Humber Armoured Cars of the British 49th (West Riding) Infantry Division began to approach the Dam by way of the Rokin to carry out reconnaissance.
+Shortly after noon, a handful of Humber Armoured Cars of the British 49th (West Riding) Infantry Division, led by Acting-Lieutenant Colonel Richard Taite, began to approach the Dam by way of the Rokin to carry out reconnaissance.
 A convoy of German vehicles, also carrying out reconnaissance, narrowly passed the British vehicles near the Dam, but quickly disappeared again.
-The British, observing that the situation was potentially explosive, decided to withdraw from the city until forces of the Dutch resistance (Binnenlandse Strijdkrachten) had successfully disarmed the Germans and taken possession of three key locations: the Royal Palace, the main money office and the main post office (Operation Three Castles).
+The British force having carried out their task, drove out of the city via the Rokin and to wait until reinforcements had arrived.
+Meanwhile the Dutch resistance (Binnenlandse Strijdkrachten) had successfully disarmed most of the Germans, without much trouble.
+By midday they had taken possession of three key locations: the Royal Palace, the main money office and the main post office (Operation Three Castles).

 Shooting

-While the local citizens celebrated on Dam square, German soldiers of the Kriegsmarine were trapped inside the Groote Club (Grand Club) building, a large building at the corner of the Dam and Kalverstraat.
+While the local citizens celebrated on Dam square, German sailors of the Kriegsmarine were residing inside the Groote Club (Grand Club) building, a large building at the corner of the Dam and Kalverstraat.
 In the nearby Paleisstraat, local forces arrested two German soldiers.
 One of them refused to surrender his weapon and fired a shot.
 German soldiers then appeared in the windows, on the balcony and on the roof of the Groote Club and started firing into the crowd with machine guns.

 Large-scale panic broke out on Dam square and most of the crowd dispersed via the Nieuwendijk, Rokin and Damrak.
 Some people sought cover behind street lights and other objects, including a barrel organ known as 't Snotneusje and a small truck.